 The new regulations are projected to be a big win for renters.
 Thousands of units are expected to be returned to the long-term rental market with the potential effect of reducing rental prices over time.
 Renters will also be able to rent out their unit on the short-term market even if they are renting a secondary suite, but only for 28 days at a time.

 Enforcement has not yet started.
 The new online registration, licensing, and enforcement systems are currently being put in place and are expected to begin in Spring 2020.
 This will give everyone a chance to adjust to the new rules and switch from short-term rentals to long-term or sell all together.
 Current and prospective short-term operators will have three months to register and start paying the required fees and taxes in order to avoid the contravention of the bylaw.

 Contact us today at Medallion Capital Group to find out more about the latest Airbnb regulations and how it will impact your investment and the Toronto real estate rental market.
-If you are looking to transition your investment property to a long-term rental in light of these changes, we have the expert property management team you need to succeed.
+If you are looking to transition your investment property to a long-term rental in light of these changes, we have the expert property management company you need to succeed.